 Owning a Great Dane is a rewarding experience, as these dogs are some of the best.
 If you’re looking for a loving, playful, and goofy companion, look no further than the Great Dane.
 Many people are pleased to discover that they have far more options than they initially thought when it comes to adopting one.

 Adopting a Great Dane from a shelter or a breed-specific rescue is a great option to consider.
 Before adopting, be sure you’ve researched how best to care for your Great Dane and whether you’re prepared for the commitment of dog ownership.
-Hopefully, you found this list helpful during your search for a Great Dane rescue in Colorado.
+Hopefully, you found this list helpful during your search for Great Dane rescues in Colorado.

 For more guides similar to this list of Great Dane rescues in Colorado, you can check out: